-Organic farming protects the collective genetic heritage by ensuring that no GMOs are used in the organic production process.
+Organic farming seeks to protect the genetic integrity of living organisms, and this is why no GMOs are used in the organic production process.
 It ensures the availability of enough GMO-free and organically compatible resources.
 The organic sector commits to meeting consumers’ highest expectations about the genetic resources it is using.

-Large corporations are increasingly developing and using novel organisms created through genetic engineering using techniques like transgenesis, but also new techniques like TALENs, zinc finder nuclease or CRISPR/Cas9.
-These techniques are complex and interfere with the genetic mark-up of the planet’s biodiversity.
-Their consequences remain poorly understood.
+Large corporations are increasingly developing and using novel organisms created through genetic engineering using techniques like transgenesis, but also new techniques like TALENs, Zinc Finger Nuclease or CRISPR/Cas9, sometimes grouped under the term of “gene editing”.
+These techniques are powerful and interfere with the genetic mark-up of the planet’s biodiversity.
+They are not as precise as it is claimed, trigger unwanted effects and their consequences remain poorly understood.
 Most GM-crops put on the market produce insecticide toxins, or are used in conjunction with synthetic herbicides they were made to “tolerate”.
 To protect the collective genetic heritage and biodiversity we must keep the control and release of varieties derived from genetic engineering transparent and regulated at EU level.
 Transparency, traceability and labelling are crucial to allow producers and consumers to choose GMO-free products.

 Biotic & abiotic factors, climate change and the needs of agriculture and food production change.
 This is why there is an ongoing need to develop new cultivars for (organic) farmers so they can adapt.
 As organic movement, we respect our genetic heritage and planetary biodiversity, so we take a precautionary approach to the changes humanity makes to it.
 In the European Union, organic agriculture is GMO-free by definition, as the use of GMOs is prohibited in the organic production process, according to the current (Regulation 834/2007, Art.
 4), and new organic regulation (Regulation 848/2018, Art.
 5).